BlackTea13/Fredie-And-Friends-Coffee/README.md

 A group project in creating a web application containing a fictional database for coffeeshops and what we think one may look like.

+Table creation and test data can be found in `tablescript.sql` and `insert_test_data.sql` respectively.
+There are no users at the start, please register to use the website.

 # Text Report #
 ## Database Schema ##
 We designed our database according to this schema diagram.